-Photodynamic therapy (PDT) is being studied as a treatment for nonmelanoma skin cancer.
-PDT is a process of applying a medicine to a skin cancer and then shining a special laser light on it.
+Photodynamic therapy (PDT) is a treatment used for nonmelanoma skin cancer.
+PDT is a process of applying a medicine and then shining a special laser light on it.
+It may be used to treat skin cancers when surgery or radiation can't be used.

 Studies of PDT with methyl aminolevulinate (MAL) found that this treatment was as effective as cryosurgery for actinic keratoses and squamous cell carcinoma in situ (Bowen's disease).2